mihajlija/perf-budget/incorporate-performance0budgets-into-your-build-process/Incorporate performance budgets into your build process.md

 bundlesize check status on Github

 You may have a fast app today, but adding new code can often change this.
-Checking pull requests** **with bundlesize will help you avoid performance regressions.
+Checking pull requests with bundlesize will help you avoid performance regressions.
 Bootstrap, Tinder, Trivago and many others use it to keep their budgets in check.

-With bundlesize, it’s possible to set thresholds for each file separately in package.json.
+With bundlesize, it’s possible to set thresholds for each file separately in `package.json`.
 This is especially useful if you are code-splitting a bundle in your application.

 <pre class="prettyprint">
 "bundlesize": [